senalpaca/senalpaca/README.md

 ### Hi there 👋

+Hi, this is Sena.
+I am an MSc. student of Media Informatics at the Technical University of Berlin and the Free University of Berlin.
+I am currently working as a working student assisting product managing and automation in a startup.

+Besides my studies, I am also interested in generative art, XR and VR technologies.
+I participated in several projects in these areas during my academical studies.

+Outside academia, I am an avid binge watcher, a cinephile, photographer and an experimental cook.

 <!--
 **senalpaca/senalpaca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.